Jewish man ‘threatened with punches’ while on his way home in central London | ITV News

 A Jewish man who was abused twice in one hour in central London was physically threatened while on his way home because of his appearance, his brother said.

-Yosef, a researcher from North London, was sitting on a bus to Oxford Street on Saturday night when another passenger got up and began to “verbally assault” him.
+Yochai Liberov, a researcher from North London, was sitting on a bus to Oxford Street at around 11.40pm on July 3 when another passenger got up and began to “verbally assault” him.

-Later on, Yosef left the bus and while walking down the escalator at Oxford Circus London Underground station, he was subject to “anti-Semitic behaviour” by a group of men, according to officers.
+Later on, Mr Liberov left the bus and while walking down the escalator at Oxford Circus London Underground station, he was subject to “anti-Semitic behaviour” by a group of males, according to officers.

-The Metropolitan Police, which said Yosef was subjected to “a torrent of anti-Semitic abuse” while travelling on the bus, and British Transport Police have launched separate investigations into the incidents.
+The Metropolitan Police, which said Mr Liberov was subjected to “a torrent of anti-Semitic abuse” while travelling on the bus, and British Transport Police have launched separate investigations into the incidents.

-Yosef’s brother said he has been left “very shaken” as a result.
+Mr Liberov’s brother said Mr Liberov has been left “very shaken” as a result.

-He said: “The bus incident happened when the suspect noticed my brother.
+He told the PA news agency: “The bus incident happened when the suspect noticed my brother.
 There was no prior communication before they lashed out [at him].

 “It wasn’t just a mere verbal assault.
 He was very close to being physically attacked by this vicious assailant.”

-The brother said the passenger leaned in close to his face and tried to punch him but Yosef stopped him.
+Mr Liberov’s brother said the passenger leaned in close to his face and tried to punch him but Mr Liberov stopped him.

 “He was shouting angrily ‘I’ll give you an uppercut, I’ll give you an uppercut’,” he said.